Sean-Zhong/proxmox-homepage-config/README.md

 # proxmox-homepage-config
-Configuration for Homepage running on Proxmox
+Configuration for Homepage running on Proxmox.

+Running as Docker container on komodo with git-ops